 Awareness

 2. Sun protection isn’t always enough.
-When it comes to this disease in young people, hormones, genetics and other factors come into play too.
-That’s why annual screenings are your best bet for early detection and treatment.
+When it comes to this disease in young people, hormones, genetics and other factors come into play as well.
+That’s why annual skin screenings by a board-certified dermatologist are your best bet for early detection and treatment.

-Explore how the Claire Marie Foundation’s awareness campaigns are reaching millions of households globally.
-We’re especially excited about our public service announcement featuring the cast of CBS’ The Big Bang Theory.
+Explore how the Claire Marie Foundation’s awareness media campaigns are reaching millions of households globally through videos, celebrity public service announcements and our podcast An Unexpected Life.

 Education